vipul2802/o365hq.com/content/blog/Modern Collaboration.md

 can celebrate every success, communicate appreciation, and foster greater comradery.

-Teamwork is made easy with Office 365 apps integration into Microsoft Teams, enabling you to cooperate with your team members and edit files -- all from one location.
-With Office 365 ProPlus, your team can be more productive and inclusive as they create, communicate, and collaborate on team projects.
+Teamwork is made easy with Microsoft 365 apps integration into Microsoft Teams, enabling you to cooperate with your team members and edit files -- all from one location.
+With Microsoft 365 Apps for enterprise, your team can be more productive and inclusive as they create, communicate, and collaborate on team projects.

 ![](https://o365hq.com/images/719.png)